 All About Silver - ... the buck stops here ...
-The only website to cover the demise of Tulving, one of the best known bullion retailers.
+Check out BullionDealerData.com - In-depth investigation of your favorite bullion dealers

 About.Ag's Glossary of Silver Terms

 - For the SLV ETF, an Authorized Participant (AP) is an organization that is allowed to create shares (by depositing silver) or redeem shares (and removing silver).

 - An ounce using the United States measuring system, which weighs a bit less than a troy ounce.
 So if you weigh silver on a 'normal' scale, it will appear to be slightly heavier than it actually is.
 See also Troy Ounce.